 However, if your blog features amazingly delicious and original recipes that people can make at home, you may be on the right track.
 The photos and videos that accompany your blog posts can prominently feature your company’s cooking accessories, and you can have your best selling items available for easy purchase directly on the side of your blog page.

 In this case, a delicious recipe simply offers more value to your readers than a blog post about a spatula’s technical specifications, or a list of reasons why one should use a spatula instead of their bare hands.

 If you have an existing site, you can also gain valuable insight into what search terms are already leading people to your website by taking advantage of tools like SEMrush.
 Check what keywords your site already ranks for (Organic Search > Positions), and what competitors you should be weary of (Organic Search > Competitors).
-If you don’t yet have a website, you can analyze those of your top competitors to see what their highest performing keywords are by typing their website URL into the main search box.
+If you don’t yet have a website, you can analyze your top competitors to see what their highest performing keywords are by typing their website URL into the main search box.
 Additional keyword research could also help you discover trends that could potentially lead to new products for your store.

 So why exactly is keyword research important to a content strategy?
 Because beyond creating valuable content, you want to take advantage of every other opportunity to reach your target audience.
 In the above example, I mentioned that if your e-commerce site sells cooking accessories, featuring great recipes could be the way to go.
 Now, if you then discovered in your keyword research that a larger number of people are searching for “cookie cutters” and “oven mitts” than any other baking accessory, and you just so happen to sell these products, you’ve just found the focus of your content.

 Step 2 – Get Content Focused